C0DER11101/CPPNotesAndPrograms/operatorOverloading/CallingDestructor.md

 Similarly, if you use a friend function and that friend function doesnot return a reference to object, then the destructor for the first argument will be called!!

+**Destructor is not called for the function returning a reference or pointer!!!**

 ```c++